DevNick21/Mini_Till_System_with_Computer_Vision/README.md

 This project demonstrates a proof-of-concept system for Betfred to:
 - Ingest customer bet records and scanned slip images via a two-step API.
 - Store metadata and raw image data in a SQLite database using EF Core.
-- Cluster handwriting styles across slips with a Python microservice (unsupervised).
+- Classify handwriting styles across slips with a Python microservice.
 - Associate clustered slips back to customers and simulate threshold-based alerts.